MrBomber0x001/Oauth-calendly-springboot/README.md

 # Calendly integration in Spring boot  [POC]

-This is a POC demo of integrating Calendly in Spring boot using OAuth
+This is a POC demo of integrating Calendly in Spring boot using OAuth flow

 For API documentation head over to: `http://localhost:8080/swagger-ui/index.html`